8 Days of Hanukkah Recipes to Celebrate the Holiday Around the Table

 Hanukkah is one of the most celebrated Jewish holidays and often includes eight days of gift-giving, eating, readings, and nightly lightings of the menorah.
 If you’ve partaken in a traditional Hanukkah dinner, you may be familiar with the classics like latkes, kugels, brisket, and challahs.
 I understand the sentiment if it ain’t broke don’t fix it, but I think it’s about time a few of these dishes got a new flavor profile to help them shine to their fullest potential.

-Day six of Hanukkah falls on a Saturday this year, making it a perfect occasion for an inspired brunch spread.
-Turn what’s left of your challah loaves into a sweet or savory treat, perfect for a day off, like fava bean egg salad served atop toasted sesame seed challah or a frangipane-style almond-paste-topped toast filled with jam.
+Day six of Hanukkah calls for an inspired brunch spread.
+Turn what’s left of your challah loaves into a sweet or savory treat, like fava bean egg salad served atop toasted sesame seed challah or a frangipane-style almond-paste-topped toast filled with jam.
 Find recipe ideas for all eight days of Hanukkah below to keep you cooking and celebrating all week long.

 Day 1: Korean Latkes